Do you ever feel like you don’t know what to pray?

 Rather than praying random prayers, I wanted to have intercessory prayers—prayers that had power behind them, knowing that they were working for those I was praying for.

-There are 4 key parts to these prayers:
+There are 4 key parts to these powerful prayers:

 Begin with Thanksgiving